tgteacher/numerical-methods-a1/README.md

 ### Test environment and live feedback.

-Your code will be tested with Python 3.5 in a Ubuntu environment.
+Your code will be tested with Python 3.5 in a Ubuntu environment provided by Travis CI.
 It is your responsibility to ensure that the tests will pass in this environment.
-The following resources will help you ensure that.
+The following resources will help you.

 Python 3.5 is available in the computer labs and can be loaded using `module load python/3.5.1`.
 You can check the version of Python that